 Misuse of Disabled Parking Permit

-If you have been issued a disabled parking permit by the state of California, there are several ways to misuse it.
+Misusing your disabled parking permit is also against California handicap parking laws.
+There are several ways to misuse it.
 Several of these things are not only illegal but can result in the suspension or termination of the permit.

 You cannot lend your disabled parking permit issued to you by the state of California to another motorist.
 Knowingly allowing another motorist to use your disabled parking permit is illegal in the state of California.